-John James Audubon did a major portion of his Birds of America studies in this 100-acre park, and the three-story Oakley Plantation House is where Audubon tutored the young Eliza Pirrie, daughter of Mr. and Mrs. James Pirrie, owners of Oakley.
-The simple, even spartan, interior contrasts sharply with the extravagances of many of the River Road plantations and demonstrates the Puritan influence in this region.
-The grounds, too, are reminiscent of the English penchant for a blending of order and wilderness in their gardens.
+John James Audubon did a major portion of his Birds of America studies in this 100-acre park, and the three-story Oakley Plantation House is where Audubon tutored the young Eliza Pirrie, daughter of Mr. and Mrs. James Pirrie, who owned the house.
+The simple—even spartan—interior contrasts sharply with the extravagances of many of the River Road plantations and demonstrates the Puritan influence in this region.
+The grounds, too, recall the English penchant for a blending of order and wilderness in their gardens.
 You must follow a short path to reach the house from the parking lot.
 A state-run museum at the start of the path provides an informative look at plantation life as it was lived in this region 200 years ago.